nodejs/node/doc/contributing/maintaining-shared-library-support.md

 ## Building with shared library option

-On non-Windows platoforms, Node.js is built with the shared library option by adding `--shared` to the configure step.
-On Windows platofrms Node.js is built with the shared library option by adding `dll` to the vcbuild command line.
+On non-Windows platforms, Node.js is built with the shared library option by adding `--shared` to the configure step.
+On Windows platforms Node.js is built with the shared library option by adding `dll` to the vcbuild command line.

 Once built there are two key components: